 - Reuse your bags

-Every year an estimated 4.5 billion plastic bags are given away by UK supermarkets.
+Previously, an estimated 4.5 billion plastic bags are given away by UK supermarkets every year.
 Since the plastic bag charge was introduced in 2015, plastic bag sales in the UK have dropped by 85%!

 - Buy local

 Eating more local food reduces CO2 emissions by reducing food miles as well as preserving greener space for local farmers.

 - Buy from companies with eco-friendly policies

 Before you go to the supermarket, check out their policies online and switch to a more environmentally focussed food shop if necessary.

 - Cut up the plastic rings from packs of beer